daikazu/laravel-go/readme.md

 ``` bash
 php artisan go:install
 ```

+> Additionally, you can add the `-d` or the `--default` flags the `go:install` command, and it will auto initialize with the default packages

 ***NOTE*** this command should only be run once.
 A repeated run will overwrite any modified files.